miguelmayhem92/miguelmayhem92/README.md

 - 👋 Hi, I’m @miguel
 - 😁 I’m data scientist and my mantra is 'good features are the key for good models'.
-In my profile I show some examples of my work where I reflect my approach towards machine learning - good features and simple models.
+In my profile I show some examples of my work where I reflect my approach towards machine learning.
 - My interest topics: Time series forecasting, feature engineering, Deep Learning, and cuisine 🍜 🍖 🍝